Organic Recycling is here!

-But why?
-It’s the law, and (mostly because) the City of Elk Grove cares about the planet.
-Senate Bill 1383 (2016) was passed as law, which requires all of California to separate food waste and food-soiled paper from their garbage that would otherwise go to the landfill.
+State law requires all of California to separate their organic waste, such as food waste and food soiled paper, from their garbage that would otherwise go to the landfill.
 Learn more about Senate Bill 1383

 - Food Waste, Coffee Grounds, Tea Bags